Government issues warning about pill pushed on the elderly

 Related: Drugmaker paid doctors with problem records to promote its pill

 The person who submitted the complaint also described how they had overheard a salesperson “clearly but cleverly” promoting the drug for unapproved uses, which is illegal.
-This representative, the complaint said, would try to draw nurses’ attention to a document listing PBA symptoms by placing snacks like Slim Jims next to it.
+This representative, the complaint said, would try to draw nurses’ attention to a document listing PBA symptoms by leaving the pamphlet at nursing stations.
 The hope was that the nurses would then identify potential candidates to prescribe the drug.

 “I want to know what can be done to stop this,” the complaint stated.
 “Recently, things have really gotten out of control.”

-Note: Correction: An earlier version of this story stated that an Avanir sales representative was “placing snacks like Slim Jims” on nursing stations to draw attention to lists of PBA symptoms.
-In the pharmaceutical industry, a “slim jim” can also refer to a marketing pamphlet.
-This article has been updated to reflect that “slim jim” was a reference to pamphlets.